Complete quantum-inspired framework for computational fluid dynamics: Conclusions and Outlook

-Our work also offers several directions for future research.
-In particular, the extension to the 3D case will allow one to probe our framework in truly turbulent regimes.
-We stress that further optimization of our tensor-network architecture is possible and might play a crucial role for that, as well as extensions to non-uniform meshes.
-Another interesting possibility is the exploration of tensor-network approaches in other natural function bases for turbulent phenomena, such as Fourier~\cite{li2021fourier} or wavelets~\cite{mariefarge_wavelets}.
-In turn, an interesting opportunity is the application of our framework to other partial differential equations.
-This may be combined with potential extensions to finite elements or finite volumes, which can in principle also be translated to tensor networks~\cite{kornev2023chemicalmixer}.
-Moreover, our method may even be relevant to mesh-free solvers too.
-For instance, pixel sampling on small meshes could be applied to speed-up the training in mesh-free neural-network schemes \cite{SIRIGNANO20181339}.
-Finally, a further possibility could be to combine our framework with quantum algorithms, in view of hybrid solvers based on classical tensor-network techniques and quantum sub-routines.
-For example, our computational bottleneck is the Poisson equation at each time step, and future quantum linear solvers may offer significant speed-ups for that~\cite{AsparuGuzik}.
+Our work offers several directions for future research.
+In particular, the extension to the 3D case will enable probing the framework in truly turbulent regimes.
+This will also require in-depth studies of the dependence of the bond dimension with the evolution time.
+We anticipate that further optimization of the tensor-network Ansatz will play a crucial role for that, as well as extensions to non-uniform meshes.
+Another possibility is the exploration of tensor networks with other natural function bases for turbulent phenomena, such as Fourier~\cite{li2021fourier} or wavelets~\cite{mariefarge_wavelets}.
+In turn, an interesting opportunity is the application of our framework to other partial differential equations \cite{Greens_function_MPS,truong2023tensor,Lubasch_multigrid_renorm}.
+This may be combined with extensions to finite elements or finite volumes, which can in principle also be formulated with tensor networks~\cite{kornev2023chemicalmixer}.
+Moreover, our method may be relevant to mesh-free solvers too.
+For instance, pixel sampling on small meshes could be explored to speed-up the training of mesh-free neural-network schemes \cite{SIRIGNANO20181339}.
+Finally, a further prospect could be to combine the framework with quantum sub-routines, in view of hybrid classical-quantum solvers.
+For example, our main computational bottleneck is the Poisson equation, and future quantum linear solvers may offer significant speed-ups for that~\cite{AsparuGuzik,tosta2023randomized,Lubasch_nonlinear_variational}.

-All in all, our findings open a playground with potential to build radically more efficient solvers of real-life fluid dynamics problems as well as other high-dimensional partial differential equation systems, with far-reaching research and technology implications.
+All in all, our findings open a playground with potential to build radically more efficient solvers of real-life fluid dynamics problems as well as other high-dimensional partial differential equation systems, with far-reaching research and development implications.